Kiranppatil21/js-hindi-youtube/README.md

 # js-hindi-youtube
-A code repo for javascript series
+A code repo for javascript series (new series)